tersesystems/terse-logback/README.md

 console {
   withJansi = true # allow colored logging on windows encoder {
-    pattern = "%coloredLevel %logger{15} - %message%n%xException{10}"
+    pattern = "[%terseHighlight(%-5level)] %logger{15} - %message%n%xException{10}"
   }
 }
 ```

-The console appender uses colored logging for the log level, just to demonstrate how you can create your own custom conversion rules.
+The console appender uses colored logging for the log level, but you can override config to set the colors you want for which levels.
 Jansi is included so that Windows can benefit from colored logging as well.

 #### Text